ShorterTimlin/website/content/services.md

 **Land and Property History and Ownership** - We have extensive experience of researching land, property and buildings (private, public insititutional and ecclesiastical); supporting archaeological and heritage projects and assisting with legal matters including searching for documentary evidence and researching land and propery titles.
 We can present the results of our research in any format of any length as required.

+**Family History** - We can provide genealogical research from researching and delivering full family histories to helping to fill in gaps in your exisiting research.

+**Subject History** - We can provide bespoke research only any subject, place or period including sourcing archival material of if primary evidence or documentary illustration is required.

+## Outreach and heritage services

-**Outreach and heritage projects** - We can research, create and deliver talks, exhibitions and workshops on any subject and to support any project.
+**Outreach** - We can research, create and deliver talks, tours, workshops and exhibitions on any subject and to support any project.
 These can be bespoke to support your aims and requirements or we can deliver one of our existing options.
-We can support heritage projects undertaking research to support your project or advising how to promote heritage though history and archives.

-**Family History** - We can provide genealogical research from researching and delivering full family histories to helping to fill in gaps in your exisiting research.
+**Heritage Projects** - We can undertake research to support your heritage project, assist and advise on curating and displaying archives, artefacts and artworks to promote your heritage project.
+We can produce dedicated talks, tours, workshops and exhibitions which we can deliver for you or train your team to deliver in-house.
 ## Engagement Models

 You can engage us in a number of ways